Forests, Parks, and Land Conservation

 Deforestation has claimed almost 20% of the massive Amazon rainforest, taking with it countless yet-to-be-discovered plant and animal species.
 Globally, deforestation results in the elimination of an area of forest the size of England each year.
-Forests, often called the “lungs of the earth”, provide invaluable clean air and water, medicine, food, climate regulation, and recreation.
-Invasive species, poor forest management, and increased danger from wildfires puts forests at risk of greater loss.
+Forests, often called the “lungs of the earth”, provide invaluable clean air and water, medicine, food, climate regulation, and opportunities for recreation.
+Invasive species, poor forest management, and increased danger of wildfires puts forests at risk of greater loss.

 Some of the most important ecosystems in the world are in danger now.
-For example, oil and other mineral development activities imperil the Arctic, a place home to many of the world’s most threatened species.
+For example, oil and other mineral development activities imperil the Arctic, home to many of the world’s most threatened species.
 The Galapagos Islands host many species found nowhere else on earth, but invasive species, overuse of natural resources, and detrimental human impacts have put the island’s future in peril.
 Important plants and animals can’t be protected unless we also protect the habitats where they live.

-Estuaries, coastal water bodies made up of freshwater and saltwater, serve as buffer zones for dangerous storms and habitats for diverse species.
+Estuaries, which are coastal water bodies made up of freshwater and saltwater, serve as buffer zones for dangerous storms and habitats for diverse species.
 Like other ecosystems, human development and pollution threaten their continued survival.

 Recognizing the social value of open spaces, land conservationists also protect historic sites and parks big and small.
 Green spaces in cities have been proven to encourage healthy social interaction and pedestrian activity while cutting down on sedentary illnesses and crime.
 National parks offer hiking, camping, and sightseeing, but insufficient funding puts these treasured places at risk.